4L4N4F/mini-ETL-ApplicationTracker/README.md

 ## 🧩 Data Source & Structure

-The dataset was built from **real job postings collected on the Gupy platform**, anonymized to remove all personally identifiable or company-specific data.
+The dataset was built from real job postings anonymized to remove all personally identifiable or company-specific data.

 It is organized in the `/data` folder:
 - `sample/` — example CSVs used for testing and prototyping